exercism/v3/languages/csharp/exercises/concept/classes/.docs/instructions.md

 ### 4. Update the number of meters driven when driving

-Implement the `Drive()` method that updates the number of meters driven:
+Implement the `RemoteControlCar.Drive()` method that updates the number of meters driven:

 ```csharp
 var car = RemoteControlCar.Buy();